 Q: What types of projects will be funded under this program?

 A: This program provides seed funding for innovative, interdisciplinary research projects in the life, physical, and social sciences with the potential for large impact.
-In 2018, this program funded a broad range of projects, from research examining whether all strains of pathogens have the potential to become virulent, to work central to the search for the physics that seeded the first structures in the Universe.
+This program has funded a broad range of projects, from research examining whether all strains of pathogens have the potential to become virulent, to work seeking to fabricate structures that would levitate in the Earth’s atmosphere and might be used for solar geoengineering.
+This program has also supported the use of new mobile technologies to monitor adolescents at risk for suicidal thoughts and behaviors, as well as the search for the physics that seeded the first structures in the Universe.
 Please click here to view award winners from prior years.

 Q: What is the timeline for this program?